wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.2.5 - 2015/08/21 =
+* Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib
+* Tweak - make __construct() function for 'Compile_Less_Sass' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Tweak - change class name from 'lessc' to 'a3_lessc' so that it does not conflict with plugins or themes that have another Lessc lib
+* Tweak - Tested for full compatibility with WooCommerce Version 2.4.5
+* Tweak - Tested for full compatibility with WordPress major version 4.3.0
+* Fix - Make __construct() function for 'WC_Product_Slider_Carousel_Widget' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Fix - Make __construct() function for 'WC_Product_Slider_Widget' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Fix - Make __construct() function for 'WC_Product_Slider_Shortcode' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4

 = 1.2.4 - 2015/06/27 =
 * Tweak - Tested for full compatibility with WooCommerce Version 2.3.11
 * Tweak - Updated legacy API url for when a site admin has set index.php permalinks